Amenhotep19/real-time-lab/README.md

 Another useful comand line switch is the --smp switch which starts one thread measurer on each CPU core.

 ### Test Across Multi-Symmetric Processors
+This flag will start a thread on each CPU core available to the system.

 ```console
 cyclictest --smp
 ```